yangshun/cs3217-problem-sets-writeup/public/ps/PS5/PS5.md

 - It allows for the creation, saving and loading of multiple “levels” or level-equivalents.
 - There is a complete game flow where there are transitions between the menu screen, level selection screen, level design screen and gameplay screen.

 As long as your game satisfies the above conditions, you are free to do pretty much anything you want.
-You are free to replace the background and provided images, if so desire.
+You are free to replace the background and provided images, if you desire.
 First, read through this entire problem set to understand the technical requirements for the problem.
 Next, describe the rules of your game and how the game works in a file called `design.txt`.
+Although the rules are not graded, it gives the players (which includes your tutors) expectations on how the game is supposed to behave, so as to can distinguish between features and bugs :P

 Section 2 - Completing the Game (100 points)
 --